datamindedsolutions/coding-challenge/README.md

 Readme
 ------

-Regardless of whether it's your own code or our coding challenge, write your README as if it was for a production service.
+Write your README as if it was for a production service.
 Include the following items:

 * Description of the problem and solution.
 * Whether the solution focuses on back-end, front-end or if it's full stack.